sndrake/StatsWorkshop/StatsWorkshop.md

 ## Getting the environment set up

-First and foremost, go ahead and download the documents in the "data" folder.
+Go ahead and download the documents in the "data" folder.
 Those are the R script and the data file you'll be working with.

 ~~~R
 rm(list = ls(all = TRUE))